 It is a quiet assurance that doesn’t need any showy acts of machismo to prove that it exists.

-It is not so much in how loud and boisterous someone is but more so in how they know that this is not needed in order to prove their confidence.
+It is not so much in how loud and boisterous someone is, but more so in how they know that this is not needed to prove their confidence.

 Confidence is not defined by what it is wearing or how hip it is.